utnet-org/utility/docs/README.md

 Welcome to the utility development guide!

-The target audience of this guide are developers of framework itself.
+The target audience of this guide are developers of unc-infra.itself.
 If you are a user of UNC (either a contract developer, or validator running a node), please refer to the user docs at <https://docs.unc.org>.

-This guide is built with [mdBook](https://rust-lang.github.io/mdBook/) from sources in the [framework repository](https://github.com/utnet-org/utility/).
+This guide is built with [mdBook](https://rust-lang.github.io/mdBook/) from sources in the [unc-infra.repository](https://github.com/utnet-org/utility/).
 You can edit it by pressing the "edit" icon in the top right corner, we welcome all contributions.
-The guide is hosted at <https://unc.github.io/framework/>.
+The guide is hosted at <https://unc.github.io/unc-infra.>.

 The guide is organized as a collection of loosely coupled chapters -- you don't need to read them in order, feel free to peruse the TOC, and focus on